google/youtube-8m/README.md

 ### Ground-Truth Label Files

-We also provide CSV files containing the ground-truth label information of the `train` and `validation` partitions of the dataset.
+We also provide CSV files containing the ground-truth label information of the 'train' and 'validation' partitions of the dataset.
 These files can be downloaded using `gsutil` command:

 ```